21lakshh/Calorie-Burnt-Prediction/README.md

 **Evaluation** : Assessed using MAE, R² Score for accuracy.

 ##### **Getting Started**
 Clone the repo and install dependencies.
-This model serves as a tool for real estate investors, buyers, and sellers to make data-driven decisions.
-Contributions are welcome!
+This model is valuable in fitness and health applications through which users can calculate how many calories they burned during different exercises.